Masamitsu1025/ruhmi-framework-mcu/doc/runtime_api.md

 units named **void RunModel(bool clean_outputs)** and helpers to access to each of the input and output areas at model level not per subgraph level.
 The runtime API header when Ethos-U is enabled can be found on a file named model.h under the same directory **<deployment_directory>/build/MCU/compilation/src**.

-For example, after enabling Ethos-U support for a model with two inputs and three outputs MERA provides the next runtime API:
+For example, after enabling Ethos-U support for a model with two inputs and three outputs, RUHMI framework provides the next runtime API:

 ### Definition of input/output buffers (in the file of model.h)
 ```